trustbit/exercises/ml-ops-on-mars/readme.md

 Please feel free to complete exercises and send PRs that add links to your own solutions.
 There will be a "Solutions" section at the end of each exercise exactly for that.

 Should you have any questions, feel free to discuss them in the [MLOps Slack](https://go.mlops.community/slack).
-You could mention `@abdullin` and `@krasina15` to get a faster response from the us, if needed.
+You could mention `@abdullin` to get a faster response from us, if needed.

 Welcome to Mars!